Doctor of Philosophy (Ph.D.)

 Dr. Lewis accepted a 2004 postdoctoral position at Louisiana State University in Baton Rouge in the Department of Electrical and Computer Engineering and the Center for Computation and Technology with Professor Theda Daniels-Race.
 In April 2005, she received a Ford Foundation Postdoctoral Fellowship to continue her research in molecular electronics.

-Currently, Dr. Lewis is the Associate Dean for Research, Graduate Programs, and Natural Sciences and Professor of Physics in the College of Arts and Sciences at Howard University.
+Currently, Dr. Lewis is the Vice President for Research and Chief Research Officer.
+She is also a Professor of Physics in the College of Arts and Sciences.
 Her interests are to provide college-wide leadership to strengthen its research and graduate programs, to support the promotion and tenure of faculty, and build collaborative interdisciplinary teams across the Division of Natural Sciences to attract federally funded grants.
 Throughout her career Dr. Lewis continues to participate in community outreach efforts.

 Physics